manelcomiche/PaperGPTAgent/Working - Research/English/Artificial Intelligence on Education/total.md

 Artificial Intelligence has the potential to address some of the challenges faced by education systems.
 By leveraging AI technologies, education systems can enhance access to education, personalize learning experiences, support teachers, and improve the quality of education.
 The following sections of this research paper will delve deeper into the ways AI is being integrated into education systems and its impact on students, teachers, and educational policies.

-## Role of Artificial Intelligence in Education - manual divisor

 # Role of Artificial Intelligence in Education